tsackton/taelgar/Campaigns/Dunmari Frontier/Dunmari Frontier Campaign.md

 You can also explore the skyship [[Vindristjarna]] and the [[Vindristjarna Room Planning|special facilities]] constructed on it.

-You can also explore the most recent session, [[Session 91 (DuFr)]], or browse pages mentioned in the most recent session:
+You can also explore the most recent session, [[Session 91 (DuFr)]], or browse pages mentioned in the most recent session note:

 ```dataview
 TABLE WITHOUT ID Link, join(split(meta(Link).path,"/",2),"/") as Folder